The Citadel of Port Louis, part I !!!

 On a rare Tuesday afternoon, at home, we decided to visit Port Louis again.
 In my beautiful Morbihan of my lovely Bretagne and belle France.
 This is just 35 minutes from my house and we have been here several times, well maybe three times.
-Let me tell you a bit more on Port Louis!
+Let me tell you a bit more on the citadel of Port Louis, part I !!!
+Hope you enjoy the post as I.

 I start my having my bad luck each time either skip it for some reason or the museums citadelle were close as was the case today.
 Anyway, some new picture I like to keep in my blog, and we ,of course, will be back.
 I have new information so hopefully once in will be able to detail the visit.
 Hope you enjoy as I.